FactEngineCommunity/Boston/README.md

 **\ClassesLANGUAGESTD\:** Stores State Transition Diagram specific classes (used at the View level);

 **\Forms\Diagrams\:** Stores the forms for the various views (ORM, ERD, LPG, STD, UCD);

+## Metamodel

+The Metamodel used by Boston is documented at: https://github.com/FactEngineCommunity/Fact-Based-Modelling-MetaModel.

+The .fbm (Fact-Based Modelling) file extension is used for persisting models as XML using the Fact-Based Modelling MetaModel.

 **\ClassesLANGUAGEORM\ORMCMML\:** Stores the (partial) classes of the ORM metamodel with methods to manage view data (Sample Populations/Fact Tables) for languages other than ORM;